 This week the FDA approved the drug Pimavanserin (Nuplazid) for the treatment of Parkinson’s disease psychosis.
-There has been a critical, unmet need for development of better drugs to address hallucinations and psychosis in the setting of Parkinson's disease.
-We have learned over many years that typical high potency neuroleptic antipsychotic drugs (e.g. Haldol, Olanzapine) may improve hallucinations but do so at the cost of worsening Parkinson’s disease motor symptoms (rigidity, slowness and walking) and are associated with an increased mortality.
+There has been a critical, unmet need for development of better drugs to address hallucinations and A broad medical term used to describe a loss of contact with reality that involves hallucinations and/or delusions. in the setting of Parkinson's disease.
+We have learned over many years that typical high potency neuroleptic antipsychotic drugs (e.g. Haldol, Olanzapine) may improve hallucinations but do so at the cost of worsening Parkinson’s disease motor symptoms ( In Parkinson’s, stiffness of the arms or legs beyond what would result from normal aging or arthritis.
+Some people call it “tightness” in their limbs., slowness and walking) and are associated with an increased mortality.
 We have changed our treatment strategy to address hallucinations in Parkinson’s disease by using agents that will not worsen the common motor symptoms (stiffness, slowness, walking).
 We routinely choose quetiapine (Seroquel) or clozapine (Clozaril) instead of the classical A chemical messenger (neurotransmitter) that regulates movement and emotions. blocking drugs.
 There are, however, shortcomings with these two drugs.
 Quetiapine has not been shown effective across several randomized Parkinson’s disease clinical trials, but many Parkinson experts believe it is moderately helpful, particularly in the setting of mild hallucinations.
 Clozapine has been shown to be highly efficacious, but it requires weekly blood monitoring to check for a potentially life-threatening side effect called agranulocytosis; where the drug attacks the bone marrow.
 The inconvenience and discomfort of blood draws have limited the penetration of this therapy.

 Pimavanserin (NuPlazid) is a new drug that works primarily on the serotonin receptor.
 It does not block the dopamine receptor and does not worsen the Parkinson’s disease motor symptoms.
 Here are some tips drawn from the book 10 Breakthrough Therapies in Parkinson’s Disease about what you need to know about Pimavanserin for treatment of Parkinson's disease-related psychosis.